 New graduate students whose first language is not English are required to take a speaking proficiency test when they arrive at the University; eventually they take the English Language Performance Test (ELPT).
 Students must be fully certified by the ELPT before they begin their fourth semester in order to be considered for funding in succeeding semesters.
 Students who do not pass the tests are required to take Teaching Assistant Preparation in English (TAPE) courses until they have achieved proficiency in spoken English.

 A number of graduate teaching and research assistantships are available.
 In addition, outstanding applicants and underrepresented minorities are eligible for several fellowships.
 Awards are based on merit.
-In giving awards, the department pays particular attention to grade-point average, especially for the junior and senior years; score on the Graduate Record Examination (GRE) General Test; letters of recommendation; and fit of a student's objectives with department specializations.
+In giving awards, the department pays particular attention to grade-point average, especially for the junior and senior years; scores on the Graduate Record Examination (GRE) General Test; letters of recommendation; and fit of a student's objectives with department specializations.

 Applications for graduate appointments must be received by January 1.
 Applications for fellowships are due by January 15.